 In some cases in which an individual doctor has made a mistake you may not be able to sue a hospital.
 If the doctor is an independent contractor and not an employee of the hospital, the medical malpractice action should be brought against the doctor only.

 It’s not always easy to know if a doctor was an employee.
 You might assume he was an employee because he was wearing a white coat and working in the hospital.
 Hospitals should make it clear that the doctor is an independent contractor.
-A Maryland medical malpractice lawyer can help you with this complex area.
+A Maryland hospital negligence lawyer can help you with this complex area.

 Is a Doctor an Employee of a Hospital?